StashBank/angular-pwa/README.md

 This project requires firebase-tools.
 To install it run `npm install -g firebase-tools`.

-## Development server (firebase branch)
+## Development server

+Run `npm run build:server` to build http server.
-Run `ng build --watch` to build app in watch mode.
+Run `ng b --prod` to build web app.
-Run `firebase serve` for a dev server.
-Navigate to `http://localhost:5000/`.

-## Development server (nedb branch)

-Run `npm start` to build app and run http server.
+Run `nodemon dist/server.js` to run http server.
 Navigate to `http://localhost:3000/`.
+Also you can run `npm run serve` to run all this commands.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests